 - Build relationship for potential return appearances

 The podcast process requires more upfront research per target, but the conversion rate from pitch to booking is often higher, and the output is more predictable.
+For pitch structure and examples, see podcast pitch templates that get replies.

 Building a Balanced Strategy